-Flour, sugar, and butter.
-Start by creaming the butter with the sugar and slowly incorporating flour to create the dough.
-Like in all baking, there are certain tips and tricks to making a shortbread cookie perfect.
+Like in all baking, there are certain tips and tricks to making a perfect shortbread cookie.

 - Make sure the butter is room temperature before starting.
 This will ensure your cookies are soft and fluffy.

-- Refrigerate the cookie dough before baking.
+- Be sure to refrigerate the cookie dough before baking.
 This will eliminate cookies from spreading when baking since the fat content will be more solid.
-This is crucial when cutting out shapes in shortbread cookies
+This is crucial when cutting out shapes in shortbread cookies.